Creating a Power of Attorney is an important piece of your estate plan.

 Putting a plan in place for your elder law Power of Attorney can help you and your loved ones manage your affairs if a time comes when you need help.
 Seeking counsel from an elder law attorney can help you make informed choices for you and your family.

-Whether you wish to execute your Power of Attorney, need other estate planning documents, wish to plan for a long term care need, require elder care guidance, or simply wish to speak to an experienced elder law attorney, NJ Elder Law Center at Goldberg Law Group is here to help.
+Whether you wish to execute your Power of Attorney, need other estate planning documents, wish to plan for a long term care need, require elder care guidance, or simply wish to speak to an experienced elder law attorney, Elder Law Department at Goldberg Law Group at Goldberg Law Group is here to help.

 We focus on elder law, estate planning and closely related areas of the law.
 You can reach us at (973) 228-1795 or complete our contact form for a consultation.